SiyabongaCyril/village-banking/README.md

 - All the necessary group statistics to help the members keep track of all transactions and activities.
 - Users can track personal and group finances with real-time financial analytics e.g. see who is saving and borrowing every month.
 - Shows who has paid and who hasn’t paid for transparency purposes.
 - Group roles to maintain order in groups.
-The following are proposed roles:
+The following are proposed roles:\n Admin & Treasury
-Admin\n
-Treasury
 - Proposed (optional) features:\n
 A chat feature that can enable members to keep each other up to date with group activities.